Easy to make pendants are something so many crafters want to find.

 BUT - lots of things went wrong in this project.
 Why?
 Because I was a salt dough newbie!

 These really are easy to make pendants, I just wasn't happy with some of them because they were too thick and chunky.

-I had wanted to make something that fitted with love hearts and Valentine's Day, that children could make, (with supervision of course).
+I had wanted to make something that fitted with love hearts and Valentine's Day.

 So I was pretty happy with the red and gold hearts but pretty much everything else I didn't like too much!